-Theodore Martinez of Windsor, a student at the University of Hartford, has been chosen as the Alma Exley Scholar for 2018.
-We will honor him at a reception in the spring, on a date to be announced soon.
+Theodore Martinez of Windsor, a student at the University of Hartford, was honored as the Alma Exley Scholar for 2018 at a reception on Wednesday, May 9, at the Mark Twain House and Museum in Hartford.

-Raised by a single mother who came to Connecticut from Puerto Rico, he grew up in Hartford and Windsor.
+He grew up in Hartford and Windsor after his mother, Laura Martinez, came to Connecticut from Puerto Rico.
 He graduated from the Metropolitan Learning Center, a magnet high school in Bloomfield operated by the Capitol Region Education Council (CREC).

 While pursuing his master’s degree, he has been serving as an associate instructor at Glastonbury East Hartford Magnet School, a CREC school.
 Long active in advising and mentoring youths, he serves as program coordinator with Youth In Action, a program of the Windsor Youth Services Bureau.
 He was site director of “4th R,” an educational program of South Windsor Parks & Recreation, from 2012 to 2015.
 And he has served as an advisor to the Windsor Police Cadets since 2003.

 Mr. Martinez joins 28 others whom we have honored over the past 22 years.
-They form an extraordinary network of teachers, principals and assistant superintendents.
+They form an extraordinary network that includes teachers, principals and assistant superintendents.
 Many have been honored for their contributions to education and their communities.

 Our selection committee is certain that he has a bright future as an outstanding educator.